-CHARTER EXECUTIVE STEERING GROUP INTERSTATE BRIDGE REPLACEMENT PROGRAM (Approved with consensus support by the esg on November 30, 2020)
+PROPOSED CHARTER EXECUTIVE STEERING GROUP INTERSTATE BRIDGE REPLACEMENT PROGRAM

+(WORKING DRAFT AS OF NOVEMBER 19, 2020)

 This Charter outlines the charge and operating protocols for the Interstate Bridge Replacement (IBR) Program Executive Steering Group (ESG) and clarifies the roles and responsibilities of the ESG throughout the IBR process.
 The Charter is intended to create common expectations about how the ESG members will work together and puts an emphasis on clear communication, trust building, respect for divergent views, creative thinking, the pursuit of mutual goals, and authentic community engagement.